AVEVA/sample-adh-waveform-python/README.md

 1. Clone the GitHub repository
 1. Install required modules: `pip install -r requirements.txt`
 1. Open the folder with your favorite IDE
-1. Configure the sample using the file [config.placeholder.ini](config.placeholder.ini).
-Before editing, rename this file to `config.ini`.
+1. Configure the sample using the file [appsettings.placeholder.json](appsettings.placeholder.json).
+Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
-1. Update `config.ini` with the credentials provided by OSIsoft
+1. Update `appsettings.json` with the credentials provided by OSIsoft
 1. Run `program.py`

 To Test the sample: